Do you ever get so caught up in making new recipes that you forget about old ones?

 I am definitely guilty of that, so every now and then I like to go through my trusty, food-splattered family cookbook and find a recipe from my childhood that I haven’t made lately, despite always loving it.

-These oat delights are one of those recipes.
+These chocolate oat delights are one of those recipes.

 Oh, and would you like to meet Gemma’s new friend while you’re here?